 What we say:

-As well as escaping the busy streets of Hanoi, the lake also provides an opportunity to watch fishermen at work, to see some very pretty temples — which are scattered liberally around the shore — and to enjoy a coffee or beer while enjoying the breeze that comes across the lake (not so good on a cold and windy day but lovely in summer).
+As well as escaping the busy streets of Hanoi, the lake provides an opportunity to watch fishermen at work, to see some very pretty temples — scattered liberally around the shore — and to enjoy a coffee or beer while enjoying the breeze that comes across the lake (not so good on a cold and windy day but lovely in summer).
 And the views across the lake on a sunny day are impressive.
+You can also cycle around the 17-kilometre shoreline.

 Getting to the lake